 - Size of breast implants (if augmentation was performed along with the lift)

-Leading a healthy lifestyle, which includes not following fad diets, exercising, and not smoking, plays a large role in keeping your breasts perky.
-Fad diets can cause extreme weight fluctuations which impact the shape and size of your breasts, and smoking is not only detrimental to overall health but also speeds up the breakdown of elastin in the skin, which leads to sagging.
+Leading a healthy lifestyle, which includes avoiding fad diets, exercising, and not smoking, plays a large role in keeping your breasts perky.
+Fad diets can cause extreme weight fluctuations which impact the shape and size of your breasts, and smoking is not only detrimental to overall health but also speeds up the breakdown of elastin in the skin, which also leads to sagging.

 Scars will initially be very red and obvious, but over time they will fade.
 Proper care and healing will help minimize the appearance of your scars, and there are some non-surgical procedures available that can help as well.
 It can take up to a year for breast lift scars to reach their final appearance.

 Cost of a Breast Lift in Philadelphia

 The average cost of a breast lift is approximately $10,800, but the total price depends on a number of factors, including:

 - How much correction you need

 - Whether you’ll be combining your breast lift with any other procedures, such as a breast augmentation